National Coal Transportation Association

 For three days each spring and fall, the NCTA provides coal industry professionals with an exclusive opportunity to share their outlook and knowledge and exchange ideas.
 NCTA conferences provide members the opportunity to learn from the experiences of others who have similar responsibilities and from outside experts in an open and non-competitive environment.
 Think of the ideas you can borrow, the pitfalls you can avoid, and the valuable insights you can give and receive.

-Logistics and Planning Subcommittees
+Logistics and Planning Committees

-The Eastern and Western Logistics and Planning Subcommittees do much of the heavy lifting to solve problems with respect to the efficient operation of the coal delivery process.
+The Eastern and Western Logistics and Planning Committees do much of the heavy lifting to solve problems with respect to the efficient operation of the coal delivery process.
 An important source of strength is our working committee system, which is made possible by the dedication and expertise of our member representatives and the carriers.

-Operations and Maintenance Subcommittee
+Operations and Maintenance Committee

 For companies that do not have the resources, or have diminished resources to support company representation on industry and consensus-based technical panels, the O&M Committee helps fill the gap.
 The annual conference program provides excellent information on new technologies and best practices for coal car design, maintenance, and repair.